mlz-ictrl/nicos/nicos_ess/loki/gui/inbox.md

 - load_csv should return the data array.
 - Warn user if hidden column has values.
 - Add units in do_trans and do_sans.
+- Add options "do_trans then do_sans" and "do_sans then do_trans" in combobox.